 Statistics 495 - Advanced Data Analysis

 Our world is awash in data.
 To allow decisions to be made based on evidence, there is a need for statisticians to be able to make sense of the data around us and communicate their findings.
 In this course, students will be exposed to advanced statistical methods and will undertake the analysis and interpretation of complex and real-world datasets that go beyond textbook problems.
-Course topics will vary from year to year depending on the instructor and selected case studies but will include static and dynamic visualization techniques to summarize and display high dimensional data, advanced topics in design and linear regression, ethics, and selected topics in data mining.
-Other topics may vary but might include nonparametric analysis, spatial data, and analysis of network data.
-Through a series of case studies, students will develop the capacity to think and compute with data, undertake and assess analyses, and effectively communicate their results using written and oral presentation.
+Course topics will vary from year to year depending on the instructor and selected case studies.
+Potential topics include but are not limited to: visualization techniques to summarize and display high dimensional data, advanced topics in design and linear regression, ethics, selected topics in machine learning and data mining, nonparametric analysis, spatial data, and analysis of network data.
+Students will enhance their capacity to think and compute with data, undertake and assess analyses, and effectively communicate their results.

 How to handle overenrollment: Priority for Statistics majors.

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: quantitative work, problem sets, quizzes or exams, group work, use of computational software, research paper (project), potential for oral presentations